Get

 Signs That You’re Your Dog’s Favorite

 Dogs usually don’t hide their emotions.
 It’s easy to read what’s going on under the hood.
 You know you’re a favorite if your pup is always with you.
 They may follow you from room to room to keep you in their sight.
-When you return home from being away, they greet you with a wagging tail, a happy gaze, and maybe even tears if it’s been a while.
+When you return home from being away, they greet you with a wagging tail, a happy gaze, and maybe even increased tear production, which has been reported in some studies, if it’s been a while.
 Don’t be surprised if they made a bed out of your favorite shirt.

 Other signs include an eagerness to please that’s evident on the dog’s face and through their actions.
-Their excitement is also palatable.
-All canines are food-motivated; that’s what makes treats an excellent training aid.
+Their excitement is also palpable.
+Many canines are food-motivated; that’s what makes treats an excellent training aid.
 However, the praise of a favorite person also resonates with a dog.
 The mere sound of your voice can rouse your pooch.

 Sometimes, dogs become protective of their favorites.
 Anecdotal accounts abound of canines coming to their owners’ aid when threatened or in trouble.
-Some pups become jealous of other pets getting the attention they want from their humans.
+Some pups may show attention-seeking or resource-guarding behaviors when other pets receive attention from their humans.
 They want you all to themselves.

 Other signs you are on your dog’s A-list include the following: